 Where do you fall along the progression continuum?

-Where do you intend to go?
+To what level do you aspire to grow?

 How does the identified area of growth align with your personal goals?

-How will you use the skill to lead others and the organization?
+How will you use the skills to lead others and the organization?

 How will your growth impact the needs of students, colleagues, your school/district, worksite or campus, and your community?